TheTimidShade/TTS-Beam/README.md

 ## Changelog
 Read below for complete changelog history.

+### 13/02/2021
+- Removed need for tts_beam_fnc_customZeusModules to be run from initPlayerLocal.
+- Updated sound classes to use tts prefix.

 ### 05/02/2021
 - Tweaked fn_customZeusModules again since it still seemed to be causing a few issues adding modules.